-Do you know Japanese gangs and criminals?
+Do you know Japanese gangs and delinquents?
 There are several types of them that even received names and titles like Yankii, Bosozoku and Sukeban.
-In this article, we will see everything about Japanese offenders, especially those mentioned.
+In this article, we will see everything about Japanese delinquents, especially about those mentioned.

-Some do not belong to gangs and may act differently on the streets or by bullying in schools.
-It doesn't matter if a Japanese delinquent is a high school bully, gang member and biker.
+Some do not belong to gangs and may act differently on the streets or bullying in schools.
+It doesn't matter if a Japanese delinquent is a school bully, a gang member, and a biker.
 Let's see different types!

-They all end up having things in common and are still quite different from Western criminals.
-Some may not appear to be delinquents or act in this way, so we need to observe and know them.
+They all end up having things in common and are still quite different from Western delinquents.
+Some may not look like delinquents or act that way, so we need to watch and get to know them.

-Anime, dramas and films show a lot the style and look of a standard delinquent and how they usually act.
-They usually transmit a feeling of anger and cannot control themselves.
-Some usually dye their hair, make bangs, and wear bleached and unusual blouses.
+Animes, dramas and movies show a lot the style and look of a standard delinquent and how they usually act.
+They often convey a feeling of anger and cannot control themselves.
+Some often dye their hair, do stunning hairstyles, and wear unusual bleached blouses.

 Types of offenders in Japan